 Either change this system setting or go to the “Menu Bar” pane in the Dato settings, and in the “Date & Time Format” text field, write

-Why is Dato not showing week 53?
+Why does it not show week 53?

 That is called ISO week-numbering.

-Dato is showing the incorrect week number
+It shows the incorrect week number

 How can I change the week number to ISO 8601 format?